preactjs/preact-custom-element/README.md

 ### `serializable` option

-The `serializable` option is set, the shadow root may be serialized.
+If the `serializable` option is set, the shadow root may be serialized.

 ```js
 register(MyComponent, 'my-element', [], {